Maryland Weather: Chilly Tuesday night with partly cloudy skies

 More clouds can be expected Wednesday with some periodic peeks of sunshine.

+A warm front will lift through the region by Thursday morning bringing our temperatures well into the 50s for Thursday afternoon.

+It will be overcast for the entire day.
+Rain will spread into the area Thursday afternoon through Thursday night before moving out early Friday.

-Lows Thursday night will remain in the 40s with highs Friday in the low 50s.
+The lows on Thursday night will remain in the 40s with highs in the low 50s on Fridays.

-Rain should move out by early Friday with a continuing chance for upslope snow showers in Garrett Co into Friday night.

-Temperatures will cool behind the storm system with highs back in the 40s for Saturday and Sunday, but sunshine will return to the area, especially Sunday.
+Temperatures will cool behind the storm system with highs back in the 40s for Saturday and Sunday.
+But sunshine will return to the area, especially on Sunday.

 Next week will start dry and sunny on Monday, but clouds will quickly move back into the area Monday night into Tuesday.